Endangered Animals in the Rainforest

 Endangered Animals of the Rainforest

-Every year, more and more of the rainforest is destroyed by both natural means and preventable means.
-Unfortunately, the larger the loss of tropical forests, the more homes of animals that are being lost as well.
-Here is a brief look at some animals that have found homes in the rainforest.
+Every year, more and more of the rainforest is destroyed by both natural and preventable means.
+Unfortunately, the larger the loss of tropical forests, the more homes of animals are lost.
 The only protection we can give them is to provide them with more areas where they can call home, to prevent these endangered animals from becoming extinct.

-Rhinoceroses, due to their enormous size, require a large amount of area to roam.
-One of these, the Javan Rhinoceros lives in the tropical forest and is now considered critically endangered.
+The Javan Rhinoceros lives in the tropical forest and is now considered critically endangered.
 Of the five species of rhinoceroses, this is the most threatened with only 35 left in the wild.
 They currently reside in Ujung Kulon National Park, where they are protected.
 The park is located in Java, Indonesia, which is where they inherited their name.
+Unfortunately, due to their enormous size, they rquire a large amount of area to roam.

 They used to run free in Vietnam; unfortunately, the last known Javan rhinoceros that was wild in Vietnam was poached in 2010.
 Since then, there has not been any known sitings in this area.